What Is Mass Arbitration How It Works Major Players FAQ News & Updates Blog & Resources About Brian Beck Editorial Policy Get Involved →

 What is the difference between AAA and JAMS for mass arbitration? +

 The AAA requires 25 or more similar coordinated claims and charges companies a flat $8,125 initiation fee plus $325 per case for the first 500.
 JAMS requires 75 or more claims and charges a minimum $5,000 flat filing fee.
 The AAA mandates global mediation (opt-out available); JAMS does not.
 The AAA covers class arbitrations under its rules; JAMS does not.
 Both require claimants' counsel to attest to the accuracy of submitted claims.
+In 2025, the 9th Circuit affirmed JAMS's authority to consolidate thousands of mass claims — a key procedural advantage for defendants in JAMS proceedings.

 What percentage of mass arbitration cases settle? +